 Looking back, she’s seen plenty of change.

 ”We have moved buildings a few times.
-I remember when I first arrived it was reel to reel, then we moved to cassettes and now it is all digital,” she explains.
+I remember when I first arrived it was reel to reel, then we moved to books on tape (cassettes) and now it is all digital,” she explains.

 ”Production has always been quite time consuming.
 We need to check the books and the quality of the recordings, so the process isn’t that quick.”